Skip to content

 No-code-pending gateReturns 404 when no code is active

-With a 32-character alphabet, 8-character codes, 5-minute expiry, and 5 attempts/minute — brute force isn’t happening.
+With a 32-character alphabet, 8-character codes, 5-minute expiry, and 5 attempts/minute, that makes brute-force guessing impractical.

 ”Authentication failed: the daemon rejected the bearer token”